chardmuffin/FIGDES/README.md

 ## Description
 Develop the game in-game as you play!
 You choose what aspects of the game to develop next.
 Don't want to play in silence?
 Add music to the game!
 Getting bored of a text adventure?
 Develop some graphics!
 Soon your game will start to generate ad revenue.
 Then you can hire more developers.

 This is a passion project I worked on during the summer of 2020.
-Unfortunately the project cannot progress until I find the time to make sprites and art.
+Unfortunately the project cannot progress further until I find the time to make sprites and art.

 ## Installation
 The game is accessible at [https://chardmuffin.github.io/FIGDES/](https://chardmuffin.github.io/FIGDES/) and should be playable from most browsers (not Internet Explorer).
 It does not currently work on mobile devices (unless you have a physical keyboard).